Build business processes with AI

 proof

-I built MailPilot to solve a business problem of my own (not a product I sell) — a production AI agent running on my company’s inbox.
-It reads an incoming business email, searches a knowledge base, and replies with a sourced answer in under a minute.
-If the question is outside its knowledge base, it declines and says so rather than guessing.
+I built MailPilot to solve a business problem of my own (not a product I sell) — a production AI agent running on my company’s inbox, working in both directions.
+Inbound: it reads an incoming business email, searches a knowledge base, and replies with a sourced answer in under a minute — and if the question is outside that knowledge base, it declines and says so rather than guessing.
+Outbound: it drafts personalized CRM outreach from those same grounded sources, so the messages going out are as checkable as the replies coming back.

 Here is the real proof — not just words, not empty promises →